fspaolo/makesite/README.md

 # Makesite.py
-**Extremely simple static site generator**

-`Makesite.py` is a static site (single script) generator written in Python.
+`Makesite.py` is an extremely simple static site generator written in Python.
 You write your content in text files and `Makesite.py` does the rest for you.
-It works by taking as input a template (HTML), a style (CSS), and a bunch of text files (Markdown) to generate static HTML pages.
+It works by taking as input an HTML template, a CSS style, and a bunch of text files (in Markdown) and generating static HTML pages.

+## How it works

-Download the following files to the same folder:
+Place the following files into a folder:

-    template.html -- the skeleton of the webpage style.css     -- the style of the webpage index.md      -- the content of the webpage
+    makesite.py   -- the script to generate each webpage template.html -- the skeleton of each webpage style.css     -- the style of each webpage index.md      -- the content of each webpage

 and run:

     python makesite.py

+This will generate an `index.html`.

+## What this is

-**Important**: This is not a blog! `Makesite.py` was developed with the following principles in mind:
+`Makesite.py` is not a blog!
+If a blog is what you are looking for, there are a few dozens of blog generators our there. `Makesite.py` was developed with the following concepts in mind:

 * Extremely simple (very easy to understand and modify)
 * No installation required (run everywhere)
+* No setup required (provide a text file, get an HTML page)
+* No templating languages (just pure HTML, CSS and Python!)
 * All functions in one single script (that I can actually understand)
-* No templating languages (just pure HTML, CSS and Python!)
-* Minimal setting (one text file => one HTML page)
 * Navigation bar generated for you (customizable if you prefer)

-If all you want is to put simple HTML content on the web (such as a personal webpage), then this might be the tool you are looking for.
+If all you want is to simply put HTML content on the web (such as a personal webpage), then this might be the right tool for you.

+## Example

+To get you started we provide a full basic website structure (with a Makefile included):

+    makesite/
+       |__ Makefile
+       |__ makesite.py
+       |__ template.html
+       |__ style.html
+       |__ index.md
+       |__ first/
+              |__ index.md
+       |__ second/
+              |__ index.md
+       |__ third/
+              |__ index.md

+To get the HTML pages:

+    cd mysite
+    python makesite.py

+or using the Makefile:

+    cd mysite
+    make
+    make show

+Now all you have to do is replace the content of the Markdown files (.md) with your own.
+For each Markdown file an HTML page will be created and added to the navigation bar.
+In this example each webpage (Markdown file) is placed into a sub-folder to keep things organized, but you can have all pages in the same folder if you prefer.

+If you want to customize your website you can play around with the `style.css` and/or `template.html'.

+--Happy coding!